Critical phase and spin sharpening in SU(2)-symmetric monitored quantum circuits: Spin-sharpening transition

-Our tentative identification of a spin-sharpening transition at $p_\#$ is subject to at least two caveats.
+{Our identification} of a spin-sharpening transition at $p_\#$ is subject to at least two caveats.
 First, the crossing point drifts to larger $p$ as $L$ increases (perhaps coalescing with the purification transition at $p_c$ as $L \to \infty$).
 Second, the scaling ansatz we chose for the data collapse in Fig.~\ref{fig:CS}b may not be valid.
 The ansatz implies that the time scale for a size-$L$ system to sharpen increases more quickly than $L^2$ for $p < p_\#$ and more slowly than $L^2$ for $p > p_\#$.
 However, our data for $p > p_\#$ (see Fig.~\ref{fig:spin_sharpening} in Appendix \ref{sec:AddNum}) is compatible with a sharpening time scale $\sim L^2$ deep in the critical phase.
 If the sharpening time indeed scales as $L^2$ throughout the critical phase, the crossing in Fig.~\ref{fig:CS}a must be a finite-size artifact.
 Precisely identifying $p_\#$ and the sharpening transition's nature is outside the scope of this work, due to the paucity of $L$ values accessible in exact computations.
 We defer a detailed analysis of the spin-sharpening time scales to future work.

-Finally, the spin-sharpening transition suggests a postselection-free means of observing a measurement-induced transition experimentally~\citep{noel2022measurement,barratt2022transitions,hoke2023quantum, koh2022experimental}: identify whether an observer can learn $s$ from measurement outcomes.
+Finally, the spin-sharpening transition suggests a postselection-free means of observing a measurement-induced transition experimentally~\citep{noel2022measurement,barratt2022transitions,hoke2023quantum, koh2022experimental}: identify whether an observer can learn $s$ from measurement outcomes in a given time interval.
 This learning would require ``decoders'' for estimating $s$ from the outcomes.
 The decoders' accuracy, as a function of the measurement rate, would need to be tested.
 In principle, one can learn $s$ most accurately via brute-force decoding~\cite{barratt2022transitions}.
 One would, upon running the circuit and obtaining the measurement outcomes, simulate the circuit, postselected on the observed outcomes and operating on a state in the $s_0$ sector.
-One would repeat the simulation with an initial state in the $s_1$ sector.
-From each simulation, one would infer the probability that $s_0$ (or $s_1$) had engendered the observed outcomes.
+Next, the simulation {would be repeated} with an initial state in the $s_1$ sector.
+From each simulation, {the} probability that $s_0$ (or $s_1$) had engendered the observed outcomes {could be inferred}.

 However, this approach generically costs exponential-in-$L$ time (even if a quantum computer performs the simulation, due to the postselection).
 Special classes of monitored dynamics~\citep{noel2022measurement,barratt2022transitions,hoke2023quantum, koh2022experimental} may allow for approximate decoders that can be implemented efficiently on classical or quantum computers without postselection.
 In this case, the transition's nature will depend on both the circuit and the decoder and may differ, in location or universality class, from the spin-sharpening transition observed under optimal decoding.
 We leave for future work the problem of designing efficient decoders for spin-sharpening transitions.